pingcap/failpoint/README.md

 ## Failpoint name best practice

-As you see above, `_curpkg_` will automatically to add around the original failpoint name in `failpoint.Eval` call.
+As you see above, `_curpkg_` will automatically wrap the original failpoint name in `failpoint.Eval` call.
 You can think `_curpkg_` as a macro to automatically expand current package path to the failpoint name.
 For example,

 ```go